-Green hydrogen allows for the decarbonisation of hard-to-abate industries such as aviation. steel and heavy-duty mobility.
-However, the main component in its production is the electrolyser, which still requires technology maturation and large-scale roll-out of green hydrogen production.
+Green hydrogen allows for the decarbonisation of hard-to-abate industries such as aviation, steel and heavy-duty mobility.
+However, the main component in its production is the electrolyser, which still requires technology maturation and a significant cost reduction to achieve the large-scale roll-out of green hydrogen production.